springkim/flash-tokenizer/README.md

 > - [Microsoft's Blingfire](https://github.com/microsoft/BlingFire) **takes over 8 hours** to train on custom data and shows relatively lower accuracy.
 > - [Rapid's cuDF](https://github.com/rapidsai/cudf) provides a GPU-based BertTokenizer, but it suffers from accuracy issues.
 > - Unfortunately, [FastBertTokenizer](https://github.com/georg-jung/FastBertTokenizer) and [BertTokenizers](https://github.com/NMZivkovic/BertTokenizers) developed in `C#` and cannot be used in `Python`.
-> *(As a side note, I don't know C#, but I believe once something is implemented in C#, it shouldn't have "Fast" in its name.)*
 >
-> - This is why we developed `FlashTokenizer`.
+>- This is why we developed `FlashTokenizer`.
 It can be easily installed via `pip` and is **developed in C++ for straightforward maintenance**.
 Plus, it guarantees extremely fast speeds.
 We've created an implementation that's faster than Blingfire and easier to use.
 FlashTokenizer is implemented using the **LinMax Tokenizer** proposed in [Fast WordPiece Tokenization](https://arxiv.org/abs/2012.15524), enabling tokenization in linear time.
 Finally It supports **parallel processing at the C++ level for batch encoding**, delivering outstanding speed.
 >